Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Finally, think about cases where you need to make a connection on a regional flight or a smaller plane.
 That rolling bag that fit so comfortable in the overhead on your main flight may not fit in the cabin of a small aircraft.

 You may have the same issue on trains or buses, too.
-Make sure you have a Plan B or Plan C for these circumstances to protect the most important pieces of gear in your kit.
+Make sure you have a Plan B or Plan C for these circumstances to protect your kit’s most important pieces of gear.

 Other Travel Photography Tips?